anonjnr/discord_bot/README.md

 cd bcad_server
 sudo wget https://github.com/anonjnr/discord_bot/archive/master.zip
 sudo unzip ~/master.zip
+sudo chmod 777 credentials.log
-sudo chmod 777 data.txt
+sudo chmod 777 members.log
 ```

-Open `data_bcad.log` (`sudo nano logs/data_bcad.log`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.
+Open `setup.py` (`sudo python3.6 setup.py`) and fill in the token for Discord, the role ID's for the administrators/ mods of your server (find out by `\@ROLE_MENTION` into chat on server), reddit api client ID/ client secret/ user agent, ID auf the author (same method as with roles `\@AUTHER_MENTION`) and the goodreads key.
+The Discord Token is the only thin mandatory, you can leave the rest blank if you'd like.
+Most funtions will not work properly then.

-If you don't want to use one or more of those, just leave them blank in the `data_bcad.log`.
-In the `bcad_bot3.6.py` you will have to commend out/ delete everything, you don't want to use (for editing use `sudo nano bcad_bot3.6.py`).

 To start the bot simply use `python3.6 bcad_bot3.6.py`.